December forecast – ‘Weather: frightful. Entertainment: delightful!’

 Cincinnati Camerata, in the final performances conducted by music director Brett Scott, explores haunting Eastern European musical expressions of the Virgin Mary, in “Mary Echoes” (Dec.
 9 in Hyde Park; Dec.
 10 in Westwood) – Gorecki, Pärt, Rachmaninoff, Moody, Tavener and others.

 No Promises Vocal Band is a relatively new male a cappella group led by Cincinnatian Joshua Steele.
-As someone who managed his own a cappella group for seven years, I can tell you these guys, employing intricate jazz and pop harmonies, are good.
+As someone who managed his own a cappella group for seven years, I can tell you these guys, employing intricate jazz and pop harmonies, are really good.
 Joined by a special guest, former Maisonette managing partner Nat Comisar singing bass, they present holiday performances at five area venues (Dec.
 7-21).

 “98° at Christmas” (Dec.
 15) marks the return of our own homegrown boy band, and its new recording, “Let it Snow.”
 SCPA grads Nick Lachey, Drew Lachey, Justin Jeffre and Jeff Timmons perform a wide range of seasonal pop hits with their signature tight harmonies and R&B stylings.

-Cincinnati Pops and John Morris Russell return with their fun, classic, showbiz-style “Holiday Pops” for four performances (Dec.
+Cincinnati Pops and John Morris Russell encore their fun, classic, showbiz-style “Holiday Pops” for four performances (Dec.
 8-10).
 Always high-energy and fun, just like JMR.
 Add in vocalist Denzal Sinclaire, the Classical Roots Choir and the May Festival Chorus, and you now have a holiday extravaganza.

 Cincinnati Contemporary Jazz Orchestra takes on the challenge of Tchaikovsky (Dec.
 14), throwing down some group members’ big band arrangements of favorite “Nutcracker” tunes.
 Vocalist Adia Dobbins tags along to add some vocal vibrancy to The Redmoor.